Battle of Lyrskov Heath: Coinage after the battle

 The first coins with Saint Olav as a motif are Danish and minted in Hedeby, probably right after the battle in 1043.
 These are silver coins, typical of the first half of the 1000s.
 The coin master is Olav's son Magnus.
 The mint signature IOLI is known from coins with other motifs.
 (In Norway, a coin with Saint Olav was minted much later, a gold guilder from Bergen in King Hans's name, probably after 1497.)
 In the 1000s, a new figure entered European ideology: the Saint King.
-From then on, holy kings form a new category in the world of saints, such as Edward the Confessor (d.
-1066) and Knud the Holy (d.
-1086).
+From then on, holy kings form a new category in the world of saints, such as Edward the Confessor and Knud the Holy.
 The depiction of Olav the Holy on the coins from Hedeby is probably the oldest depiction of a saint king in Europe.

 The coin issue could make the battle of Lyrskov Heath reminiscent of a parallel to the battle of Ponte Milvio, where Constantine the Great defeated Maxentius in 312, as both King Magnus and Emperor Constantine were said to have had dream visions the night before the respective battles.
 On coins from the 1000s, the ruler is depicted either with a bust, from the front, in profile or sitting on his throne.
 Standing figures are Christ himself, angels, saints or persons attached to the narrative of Christianity.
 A standing man with an ax in his left hand can be no other than Saint Olav.
 Saints are associated with what made them martyrs; and when Olav was hit by an ax by Torstein Knarresmed before his death at Stiklestad, the ax became his symbol.
 Another, contemporary coin from Hedeby shows a bust of Olav, with the ax in his left hand and a cross in his right.
 At the time, the penninge was the only valid coin in Norway (about 600 genuine coins have been preserved, and 1800 counterfeits have been found in Bergen), so the motif with Olav was an effective way of conveying his status as a saint to the population.